-Please note your biographical information will not be used to assess your application in any way.
-Your data will be processed lawfully and securely; for further guidance on how your personal data will be processed, please refer to the Direct Entry Privacy Policy.
+Please note, your biographical information will not be used to assess your application in any way.

-Assessment Questions
+Assessment questions

-The aim of the national application form is to measure your suitability for the programme, including your potential to progress further within your policing career.
-You will be assessed on five questions within the application form which are based on the requirements of the role and the competencies and values from the Competency and Values Framework (CVF) for Policing which you can find more detail on in the relevant links below.
-It is important that you read the Competency and Values Framework Overview Document and are familiar with the competencies and values and their descriptions and levels.
+The aim of the assessment questions, in the national application form, are to measure your suitability for the programme, including your potential to progress further within your policing career.
+They are also an opportunity for you to self-reflect and consider if the role is suitable for you, and whether you have the level of experience required for the programme.
+There are five questions in the application form, based on the requirements of the role and the competencies and values from the Competency and Values Framework (CVF) for Policing; more details are in the relevant links below.
+It is important that you read the Competency and Values Framework Overview document and are familiar with the competencies and values, and their descriptions and levels.